AI harness engineering

 Drop linters, format-on-save, custom validators, or project-specific rules into the hooks directory.
 They register automatically and run in parallel with the defaults.

-deny-dangerous Pre-action
+guardrails Pre-action

 βœ—rm -rfdestructive